0987uyghjnm/DiceDecaySimulation/README.md

 -------------------------------------------------------------------------------
 DEPENDENCIES:
 -------------
 To run this program, you need Python and the matplotlib library.
-Easy peasy...
+Or better yet, use the ready to run WINDOWS ONLY .exe application!!
+Choose the easy peasy, route.
+It'll make your life easier!!

 RECOMMENDED SETUP OPTIONS:
 --------------------------